xcp-ng/xcp-ng-org/docs/guides/winpv-update.md

 The new policy takes effect immediately.

 :::tip
-For details on how to deploy App Control policies to multiple machines, check [Microsoft documentation](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/appcontrol-deployment-guide).
+For details on how to deploy App Control policies to multiple machines, check the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/appcontrol-deployment-guide).
 :::

 ### Reviewing audit logs